-Regarding the quality of the water managed by the three interventions located in the urban areas, five surveyed has been performed in 2021.
-The results of the water analysis for the respective investigated compound are reported in Table 5.9, Table 5.10 and Table 5.11.
+Regarding the quality of the water managed by the three interventions located in the urban areas, a total of eight surveys have been performed (five in 2021 and three in 2022).
+The results of the water analysis for the respective investigated compound are reported in Table 5.12, Table 5.13 and Table 5.14.